If you create and send email newsletters regularly, you may be wondering how you can increase the number of people reading them.

 What is split testing?

-Split testing involves sending variants of your e-newsletters to some of your mailing list, monitoring the performance of each, and sending the ‘best’ version to the remainder of your list.
+Split testing involves sending variants of your e-newsletters to some of the people on your mailing list, monitoring the performance of each, and sending the ‘best’ version to the remainder of your list.

 You create two or more versions of your e-newsletter.

-- You compare how each version of your e-newsletter performs (in terms of either opens or click throughs).
+You compare how each version of your e-newsletter performs in terms of either opens or click throughs.